BlockchainCommons/GordianSeedTool-iOS/README.md

 [Join the Test Flight Open Beta](https://testflight.apple.com/join/0LIl6H1h)

+### 1.6 (67)

+* SSKR backup now offers the option of exporting as Gordian Envelope or the legacy `ur:crypto-sskr` format with Envelope being the default.
+The major advantage of the new format is that it backs up all the seed's metadata (named, notes, creation date, etc.) and not just the raw key bytes. `ur:crypto-sskr` is still accepted for recovery.
+* As Envelopes may be arbitrary size, when printing SSKR shares the option to put multiple shares as "coupons" on a single page has been removed.
+* Seeds are now exported and imported as Gordian Envelope. `ur:crypto-seed` is still accepted for importing.
+* Keys are now exported as Gordian Envelope. `ur:crypto-hdkey` is discontinued.
+* All requests and responses are now formatted as Gordian Envelope. `ur:crypto-psbt` is still accepted for signing and may still be exported as the result of a signing request.
+* Output descriptors are still exported as `ur:crypto-output`.
+* Account descriptors are still exported as `ur:crypto-account`.
+* Example seeds, PSBTs, and requests in the `Testing` folder have been updated to the new preferred formats.

 ### 1.6 (66)

 * Fixed bug with CBOR serialization of master private keys and the public "master" keys directly derived from them (Issue #182).